erickndava/erickndava.github.io/_posts/Week_3_Algorithms_draft.md

  description: "Deciding to deep-dive into Data Science, leveraging spatial data expertise and writing about the break."
  draft: false
 ---
-Last week's [*Caesar*](https://en.wikipedia.org/wiki/Caesar_cipher) challenge pushed my schedule out by a few days and I had to pick-up pace Week 3.
-Had the content been entirely new, I would have needed more time on Arrays.
+Last week's [*Caesar*](https://en.wikipedia.org/wiki/Caesar_cipher) challenge pushed my schedule out by a few days and I had to pick-up pace this week, *Week 3*.
+Had the content been entirely new, I would have needed more time on **arrays**.
 This week's focus was on thinking about solving problems better, ***thinking algorithmic-ally.*** A end-of class animation comparing ***Selection Sort***, ***Bubble Sort*** and  ***Merge Sort*** was priceless, succinctly illustrating good program design and efficiency in algorithms.

 | <img src="/images/setting_up_codespace.png" alt="Setting Up Codespace"/> |
 |:--:|
 | *Execution Time* |

-My prior knowledge of Computer PrograClearly my prior knowldege this week with This week I saw more and more of that screen above = spend more time in the coding environment.
+The content overally was easy going My prior knowledge of Computer PrograClearly my prior knowldege this week with This week I saw more and more of that screen above = spend more time in the coding environment.
 I also had time to go back to Week 1 to work on, and submit an optional challenge, "mario-more".
 This gave me an even better understanding of '**for**' loops.
 Prof. Malan mentioned something in this week's lecture that grabbed my attention and spurred me on, on this journey, paraphrased:
 >"*When you're done with the course, you'll have this bottom-up understanding of what's going on.
 You'll get techniques and a mindset for solving real world problems.*"

 ## Debugging The Way to a Solution